gdg-cebu/df18/data/cod.md

 ### 1. Purpose

-A primary goal of [GDG Lviv](http://lviv.gdg.org.ua/) is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of [GDG Cebu](http://devfest.gdgcebu.org) is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
-GDG Lviv prides itself on being an open, respectful, and inclusive community.
+GDG Cebu prides itself on being an open, respectful, and inclusive community.
 That means the [jerky behavior](https://meta.wikimedia.org/wiki/Don%27t_be_a_jerk) isn’t allowed at GDG meetings.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
-We invite all those who participate in Google Developers Group to help us create safe and positive experiences for everyone.
+We invite all those who participate in Google Developers Group and Google Business Group to help us create safe and positive experiences for everyone.

 ### 2. Open [Source/Culture/Tech] Citizenship